AndyZhuang/KnowledgeTree/README.md

 ## KnowledgeTree
-want to build a knowledge tree standard ,  so everyone can share and connect their tree
+Knowledge Tree (KT) is to build a knowledge standard , so everyone can share and connect their Mindmaps, Concept Structure etc.

+###Project Goal
+Project goal is to build a system that can replace the outdated IP and Academic system.

 ###Progress so far